 Changes in benefit terms - There were no significant changes in benefits for any of the actuarial valuations used to determine required contributions.

-Changes in assumptions - Changes in assumptions and other inputs reflect the effects of changes in the discount rate each period.
+Changes in assumptions - There were no significant changes in assumptions except for the annual change in the discount rate.

 The following are the discount rates used in each period: